vaibhav0509/RAG-Assistant/README.md

 - [ ] Chat history persistence — save/load conversations
 - [ ] Portfolio AI enhancement — LLM-powered bullet rewriting per template style
 - [ ] Embedding model selection at upload time

 ---

+## 📖 Deep-Dive Guide

+Want to understand *how* everything works — not just what it does? [`UNDERSTANDING.md`](./UNDERSTANDING.md) covers every tool, pattern, and concept in plain English: embeddings, RAG, ReAct, multi-agent orchestration, SSE streaming, DAG execution, and more.
+Written so you can explain any part of this project confidently.

+---